compbiocore/Broadsea/README.md

 ## Introduction

 Broadsea runs the core OHDSI technology stack using cross-platform Docker container technology.

+This fork also includes a CompBioCore local deployment and smoke-test workflow for running Achilles, DataQualityDashboard (DQD), and AresIndexer against the included demonstration CDM.
+The instructions below distinguish the standard Broadsea Compose workflow from that optional, fork-specific workflow.

 [Information on Observational Health Data Sciences and Informatics (OHDSI)](http://www.ohdsi.org/ "OHDSI Website")